Please review our list of frequently asked questions for judges. If your question isn’t answered here, please contact our Judges Coordinator.

 If a team advances to the next level, they can use the same solution or an entirely new solution.
 Keeping in mind that, at the next level, the team will be competing with teams that placed at their tournaments, they are encouraged to review their scores and decide if there are any elements that they might adjust to present the most effective solution.

 There is a limit to seven members on the team.
 You should not, under any circumstances, have eight different children participate on the same team.
 If a team has eight members, an outside assistance penalty of 1-100 points will be assessed.
 The value of the penalty will be determined on tournament day by the judges who watch the performance, based on their assessment of the magnitude of the offense.
 It is not possible to predict the penalty prior to the performance.
-You might want to review the Odyssey of the Mind Program Guide, page 45, for further information.
+You might want to review the Odyssey of the Mind Program Guide for further information; a link to it is available on the Resources page.

 Creative Competitions, Inc. is the official name of the international Odyssey of the Mind organization.